 The above-referenced job description is a guideline designed to present an overview of the position and is not intended to be a comprehensive list of responsibilities and requirements.

-Interested candidates should submit a cover letter and resume to firstname.lastname@example.org.
-Please include as part of your cover letter information about what days and hours you expect you will be available to work during the fall (to the best of your knowledge at this time).
+Interested candidates should submit a cover letter and resume to email@example.com.
+Please include as part of your cover letter information about what days and hours you expect you will be available to work during the summer (to the best of your knowledge at this time).
+Applications without a cover letter will not be considered.
 No phone calls, please.